Has filter. Liquid error (layout/theme line 213): cannot select the property '' [] templateSuffix is falsey

 null

-Managing Sweet Itch - Sophie's Story
+Managing Tom - Sophie's Story

 Sophie was doing an apprenticeship in horse care when she first met Tom, a 13.2hh Welsh C gelding.
 She quickly fell for Tom and when he was put up for sale as a four-year-old she couldn’t resist buying him.
-Tom had sweet itch and so Sophie started researching the condition to see if anything more could be done to help him.
+Tom had itchy skin and so Sophie started researching the condition to see if anything more could be done to help him.
 His mane and tail were badly rubbed and he had short broken hairs and ridges on his skin.

 Tom's rubbed mane